 These Keto Pumpkin Cream Cheese Donuts are a pumpkin season delight.
 Packed with the flavors of Fall this recipe for keto pumpkin donuts is a guaranteed hit.
 Not only are they delicious but because they are a low carb pumpkin option, they are also guilt-free.
 And for sure they are certainly a much healthier choice than carb pumpkin donuts.

 Sure I love pumpkin donuts like so many of you but in my world, if I am going to enjoy pumpkin spice anything, it needs to grain-free, gluten-free, sugar-free and keto-friendly.

-Can I tell you that I’ve been wanting to make a keto donut recipe ever since I started seeing donut molds popping up everywhere?
+Can I tell you that I’ve been wanting to make keto donuts ever since I started seeing donut molds popping up everywhere?
 It’s true.
 I feel that like everyone was now making homemade donuts and this girl wanted in on this food trend.

 After getting my hands on a donut mold I then struggled with what keto donut flavor to make first.
 But since Fall had officially arrived, I thought why not make a recipe for keto pumpkin donuts?
 And use my keto pumpkin cream cheese pound cake recipe as the base.

 Well, I am happy to report that the use of my pumpkin pound cake recipe worked perfectly in these donuts.

 This recipe for keto pumpkin spiced donuts allows you to enjoy low carb donuts without the fear of getting kicked out of ketosis.
 These low carb donuts are pumpkin-spiced filled treats that will keep you from feeling deprived all pumpkin season long.